tedd-spec/portfolio-website/README.md

 *🌟 Creative Portfolio Website

-A modern, responsive portfolio website built using HTML, CSS, TypeScript, and JavaScript.
+A modern, responsive portfolio website built using Next.js, TypeScript, and JavaScript.
 This portfolio showcases projects, skills, and achievements in a clean and elegant design.

 🚀 Features